Scenario 3

 Show the grain and joins for those models.

-Two domains are commonly missed: a dedicated categories model (sometimes category lives only as a column on products) and a separate order lines model (sometimes folded into orders).
-Name either before moving on.
+Two domains are easy to miss: a dedicated categories model (sometimes category is only a column on products) and a separate order lines model (sometimes folded into orders).
+Confirm both before continuing.

 Exercises: status, search

-Check three things when the response returns: where category actually lives (product level, order-line level, or order header), the grain of orders versus order lines, and whether store is on the order, on the customer, or on both.
+Confirm three things: where category lives (product / order-line / order header), the grain of orders vs. order lines, and whether store is on the order, on the customer, or both.

 Check recent order dates and category values needed for a 180-day segmentation model.